azexsoft/di/README.md

 Simple [PSR-11](http://www.php-fig.org/psr/psr-11/) compatible
 [dependency injection](http://en.wikipedia.org/wiki/Dependency_injection) container and injector based on autowiring that is able to instantiate and configure classes resolving dependencies.
-Minimal PHP version is 7.4.
+Works only with classes and interfaces.
+Works with PHP 7.1+ and 8.0+.

 Features
 --------